-The watch is continued to be worn by Connery’s Bond in From Russia with Love, Goldfinger and Thunderball.
-When it came time for a new 007, ill-fated George Lazenby stepped up to the plate wearing an elegant all silver Submariner.
+When it came time for a new 007, ill-fated George Lazenby stepped up to the plate wearing an elegant all-silver Submariner.

-Roger Moore wore a 5513 model in 1973’s Live and Let Die.
+Another popular celebrity playing Bond, Roger Moore, wore a 5513 model Rolex watch in 1973’s Live and Let Die.
 In the film “Q” modified the timepiece by turning it into a handy buzzsaw useful in escape attempts.

-The Submariner was the perfect style choice for Bond.
-It is still sought after by collectors today and for good reason.
+The Rolex Submariner was the perfect style choice for Bond and is still popular and sought after by collectors and celebrities alike.
 It remains perhaps cinema’s most iconic timepiece.

 3. Tom Cruise’s Day-Date